Search

 The labelling requirements for an overpack depend on whether the labels can be seen through the overpack.
 The required markings for overpacks include:

-• when all of the dangerous good safety marks can be seen through the overpack for each class of dangerous goods that is inside it, no additional labels or safety marks are required.
+• when all of the dangerous good marks or dangerous goods safety marks can be seen through the overpack for each class of dangerous goods that is inside it, no additional labels or other dangerous goods marks or dangerous goods safety marks are required.

-• When the dangerous goods safety marks are not visible through the overpack:
+• When the dangerous goods marks or dangerous goods safety marks are not visible through the overpack, the requirements depend on the size of the overpack.
+They are as follows:

-• the word “overpack” is required on at least one side for overpacks with capacity less than 1.8 m3 (64 cubic feet)
+• Overpacks with capacity less than 1.8 m3 (64 cubic feet) must display:

 Are safety marks required on consolidation bins?